nishant-74/Data-Analytics/README.md

-All knowledge of excel apply here.
+All knowledge of excel apply in this Project.I am able to Work in this field.